Drive (1997 film)

-Drive is a 1997 martial arts action film starring Mark Dacascos, Kadeem Hardison, Tracey Walter, John Pyper-Ferguson, Brittany Murphy, and Masaya Kato.
-The film was directed by Steve Wang with stunt work and fight choreography done by Koichi Sakamoto.
-The film was premiered on HBO before ultimately being released straight-to-video.
+Drive is a 1997 science-fiction action film directed by Steve Wang and starring Mark Dacascos, Kadeem Hardison, Tracey Walter, John Pyper-Ferguson, Brittany Murphy, and Masaya Kato.
+Dacascos plays a cybernetically enhanced agent, who teams up with a civilian (Hardison) to escape those trying to recapture him.

+The film is an American and Japanese co-production.
+In the United States, Drive premiered on HBO before ultimately being released straight-to-video.
+It has since developed a cult following.